The Game Plan

 - The scanner is a long tube surrounded by a giant magnet

-- MRI is safe and non-invasive and is approved by the Food & Drug Administration for use with young children.
+- MRI is safe and non-invasive and is approved by the Food & Drug Administration (FDA) for use with young children

 - No needle, injections or sedation is involved

 - Unlike x-rays, there is no radiation

 Why do the scan while my child is asleep?

-To obtain high quality MRI images, we need your child to be very still and he/she being asleep makes it easier for this to be done.
+To obtain high quality MRI images, we need your child to be very still.
 Movement makes the image of the brain blurry and we have to toss it (think: a family photo when no one stands still).
 Staying still is quite difficult for very young children, but being asleep works!

 A few days before the scan...

 Practice having your child sleep on their back at home if they sleep on their side or stomach.

 We will use a weighted blanket on the night of the scan to help keep the child stay on their back.

 Practice at home with the habituation kit:

 –Place the soft foam earplugs* in your child’s ears after she or he falls asleep.

 *Note: We do not recommend that you use earplugs during the day while your child id awake, especially if your child has head and/or sound sensitivities.
 This will help to avoid unnecessary anxiety over these materials.

 …my child falls asleep to (or sleeps with) certain music or white noise?